 Home / Homewares

 Can’t get to Europe this winter?
-Here’s how to inject a bit of Italian summer into your interiors
+Here’s how to inject a touch of Italy into your interiors

-I always thought I was a winter boy, love a frosty morning drenched in cashmere, suited and in boots with a searing hot Nespresso in tow.
-However, I am constantly catching myself day dreaming of the magical islands of Capri.
+I always thought I was a winter boy.
+I love a frosty morning drenched in cashmere with a searing hot coffee in tow.
+But more and more, I am catching myself day dreaming of the magical islands of Capri.
 The fragrant fumes of lemon and sea salt, the dazzling sparkle of the Mediterranean, the singing lady in the creperie kiosk, and the overgrown citrus trees that shade rabbit warren streets that cover the island like veins cover the body.

-It was here on the island of the Capri, that Simon Porte Jacquemus, showed his latest collection in the famed pyramid-like Casa Malparte.
+It was also in Capri that Simon Porte Jacquemus showed his 2025 cruise collection in the famed pyramid-like Casa Malparte.
 Much like Jacquemus, who is celebrated for his art-world influence and European simplicity, Casa Malaparte is a hybrid of classical and modern architecture designed for the eccentric writer Curzio Malaparte.
 The terracotta is perched high upon a cliff on the eastern side of Capri and does not follow one style, but rather is an amalgamation of numerous influences and forces, making the building a lasting source of fascination for many.

 This to me is the ultimate reference point for creating a little bit of Dolce Vita at home.
 When you look at beautiful Italian interiors, whether it’s a minimalist farmhouse in Tuscany by Studio Andrew Trotter or the fantastical Le Sirenuse hotel in Portofino there is always a common thread – layering and curating objects and furniture that contrast each other whilst seemingly tying a space together.
 Start with neutral colours like ivory, terracotta and earthy browns as your base, layered with aged classical pieces like a beautiful antique box or cabinet and combine with modernist sleek lines or graphic pops of colour.
 Sounds like a lot?
 Don’t worry, no sourcing required!
 Here are my top picks to style your space in the Italian way.